namhyung/uftrace/doc/uftrace-record.md

     explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
 See *FILTERS*.

+-Z *SIZE*, \--size-filter=*SIZE*
+:   Do not show functions smaller than size bytes.
+If some functions explicitly
+    have the 'trace' trigger applied, those are always traced regardless of function size.
+See *FILTERS*.

 -L *LOCATION*, \--loc-filter=*LOCATION*
 :   Set filter to trace selected source locations.
     This option can be used more than once.
 Implies --srcline.
 See *FILTERS*.